Rman Backup Check Logical

 The validation command is a very useful tool for ensuring the recoverability of your data.
 It is important to run it regularly to help prevent data loss.

-See also Backup Methods For Computers
+See also Windows 10 Backup Options

 What are the differences between crosscheck and validate commands?